EricKit/nest-user-auth/README.md

 ## Environments

-Add a `test.env` file which contains a different MONGO_URI that `development.env`.
+Add a `test.env` file which contains a different `MONGO_URI` that `development.env`.
 See the testing section for details.

 Add any other environments for production and test.
 The environment variable `NODE_ENV` is used to determine the correct environment to work in.
 The program defaults to `development` if there is not a `NODE_ENV` environment variable set.
 For example, if the configuration is stored in `someEnv.env` file in production then set the `NODE_ENV` environment variable to `someEnv`.
-This can be done through package.json scripts, local environment variables, or your launch.json configuration in VS Code.
+This can be done through `package.json` scripts, local environment variables, or your `launch.json` configuration in VS Code.
 If you do nothing, it will look for `development.env`.
 Do not commit this file.

 ## Authentication

-Add the token to your headers `{"Authorization": "Bearer eyj2aGc..."}` to be authenticated via the JwtAuthGuard.
+Add the token to your headers `{"Authorization": "Bearer eyj2aGc..."}` to be authenticated via the `JwtAuthGuard`.

 If a user's account property `enabled` is set to false, their token will no longer authenticate.
 Many critiques of JWTs vs. session based authentication solutions are that a JWT cannot be invalidated once issued.
 While that is true, no request will authenticate with a valid JWT while the account associated with the token's `enabled` field is false.
 An admin or the user can set that field via an update.